Skip to main content

 What are my card fees?

-You will be able to view your contracted card fees on your Toast contract.
-You will also be able to view interactive card fee information in the Deposit Totals Overview report in Toast Web.
+Your contracted card fees are listed on your Toast contract.
+You can also view interactive card fee information in the Deposit Totals Overview report in Toast Web.

 How do I locate the report for card processing fees?